yahoo/fetchr/README.md

 Universal data access layer for web applications.

 Typically on the server, you call your API or database directly to fetch some data.
 However, on the client, you cannot always call your services in the same way (i.e, cross domain policies).
-Instead, XHR requests need to be made to the server which get forwarded to your service.
+Instead, XHR/fetch requests need to be made to the server which get forwarded to your service.

 Having to write code differently for both environments is duplicative and error prone.
 Fetchr provides an abstraction layer over your data service calls so that you can fetch data using the same API on the server and client side.